Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Beast/Hellbugs/Hellwasp.md

           - name: "Natural even hit"
             desc: "5 ongoing acid damage (easy save ends, 6+), and the hellwasp can pop free from the target."
 traits:
-    - name: "Virulent injection: When a creature fails a save against the hellwasp’s ongoing acid damage, it gains a random condition until it saves against that damage.
-Have the player roll a d4 to determine the condition"
+    - name: "Virulent injection"
-      desc: "1. confused; 2. weakened; 3. dazed; 4. vulnerable."
+      desc: "When a creature fails a save against the hellwasp’s ongoing acid damage, it gains a random condition until it saves against that damage.
+Have the player roll a d4 to determine the condition: 1. confused; 2. weakened; 3. dazed; 4. vulnerable."
     - name: "Flight"
       desc: "Hellwasps are adroit fliers that can hover and even fly backward."
 nastier_traits:
     - name: "Lethal injection"
-      desc: "The save versus the stinger’s ongoing acid damage is a normal save (11+) instead of an easy save."
+      desc: "The save versus the _stinger_’s ongoing acid damage is a normal save (11+) instead of an easy save."
 ac: "18"
 pd: "16"
 md: "12"